A Local Discontinuous Galerkin Method for Dirichlet Boundary Control Problems: Error estimates

 Combining \eqref{eqn:v2} and \eqref{eqn:v3} in \eqref{eqn:v1}, we obtain the estimate in \eqref{vge}. \end{proof}

 For the fully discrete approach we have

-\begin{theorem} Let $u$ be the solution of~\eqref{eqn:reduced_problem} and $u_h$ be the corresponding discrete control obtained with the choice of $U_h$ defined in~\eqref{DG1}.
-Further, let $y$ and $y_h$ denote the corresponding continuous state discrete state, respectively.
+\begin{theorem} Let $u$ be the solution of~\eqref{eqn:reduced_problem}, and let $u_h$ be the corresponding discrete control obtained with the choice of $U_h$ defined in~\eqref{DG1}.
+Further, let $y$ and $y_h$ denote the corresponding \x{continuous and discrete states}, respectively.
 Then,

-where the triplet $\big(y_h(u), z_h(u),\bp_h(u)\big)$ denotes the local discontinuous Galerkin approximations of $(y,z,\bp)$ for the given $u\in H^s(\Gamma) (0\le s\le 1)$, i.e., $\big(y_h(u), z_h(u),\bp_h(u)\big)$ solves \eqref{DG8a}-\eqref{DG8d} with the data $u$ and $y-y^d$, and $(\bp(y_h),z(y_h))$ denotes the continuous adjoint flux and potential associated to the optimal discrete state $y_h$, i.e., the solution to \eqref{p13b} with right hand side $y_h-y^d$. \end{theorem} \begin{proof} From the definitions of the variational inequalities and the quasi-interpolation property in \eqref{def:quasi_interpolation}, we have
+where the triplet $\big(y_h(u), z_h(u),\bp_h(u)\big)$ denotes the local discontinuous Galerkin approximations of $(y,z,\bp)$ for a given $u\in H^s(\Gamma)$ with $0\le s\le 1$, i.e., $\big(y_h(u), z_h(u),\bp_h(u)\big)$ solves \eqref{DG8a}-\eqref{DG8d} with the data $u$ and $y-y^d$, and $(\bp(y_h),z(y_h))$ denotes the continuous adjoint flux and potential associated with the optimal discrete state $y_h$, i.e., the solution to \eqref{p13b} with right-hand side $y_h-y^d$. \end{theorem} \begin{proof} From the definitions of the variational inequalities and the quasi-interpolation property in \eqref{def:quasi_interpolation}, we have